Sohdes/Projects/README.md

-# 🧩 My Projects
+🧩 My Projects

 This repository contains my selected academic and technical projects.

+---

-## 🧬 Project 1 — Genetic Algorithm for Function Approximation
+Project 1 — Genetic Algorithm for Function Approximation
 - Developed a tree-based Genetic Algorithm (GA) in Python to approximate mathematical functions.
 - Applied the model to house price prediction using MSE for evaluation.
 - Files: `Fas1.py`, `Fas2.py`, `Fas3_1.py`.

+---

-## 🎬 Project 2 — Comparison of Recommendation Algorithms
+Project 2 — Comparison of Recommendation Algorithms
 - Implemented and benchmarked ALS, SVD, and LightGCN on the MovieLens-100K dataset.
 - Built an evaluation pipeline (RMSE, MAE, Precision@5, Recall@5) with reproducible code.
 - Files: `report.pdf`, `Source.pdf`.

+---

+Project 3 — Mini Compiler in C (Flex/Bison)
+- Built a lexer and LALR(1) parser with operator precedence using Flex and Bison.
+- Handled identifiers, numbers, and control flow constructs such as loops.
+- Files: `lex.l`, `yacc.y`, `lex.yy.c`, `yacc.tab.c`, `input.txt`, `Runer.txt`.